 Doors open: 10:00 am

 Join the Ridge Ranger on his new television show which sets out to discover all about Greensand Country and The Greensand Ridge.
 Think “Blue Peter” meets “The One Show” and you’ll know what this programme is about!
 The Ridge Ranger, our enthusiastic presenter, encourages our audience to take an active interest in Greensand Country and helps us learn how to preserve it.
-Join us for a mix of topics, segments and interviews with volunteers and specialists – including the Head Ranger at Ampthill Great Park, a Youth Ranger from The Wildlife Trust for Beds, Cambs & Northants and a special volunteer.
+Join us for a mix of topics, segments and interviews with volunteers and specialists – including the Head Ranger at Ampthill Great Park and a Youth Ranger from The Wildlife Trust for Beds, Cambs & Northants.
 We also share a few Walking Wonders from our favourite walks.

 Commissioned by Greensand Country Landscape Partnership, this piece is one of three original works created for children, young people and families by local theatre producers, A Children’s Story.